 The Western Balkans Security Barometer (WBSB) is a new regional initiative launched by KCSS in 2020, as a successor of KCSS’s program Kosovo Security Barometer implemented in Kosovo for eight consecutive years.

-The partners of the project are Belgrade Centre for Security Policy (BCSP) in Serbia and Center for the Study of Democracy and Governance (CSDG) in Albania.
+The project is led by Kosovar Centre for Security Studies (KCSS) and is implemented in partnership with Belgrade Centre for Security Policy (BCSP) in Serbia and Center for the Study of Democracy and Governance (CSDG) in Albania.